Donald Trump to host 'Saturday Night Live' in November

-LOS ANGELES Republican presidential hopeful Donald Trump will be exercising his comedy muscles as the host of NBC's live sketch show "Saturday Night Live" next month, the network said on Tuesday.
+LOS ANGELES Oct 13 U.S. Republican presidential hopeful Donald Trump will be exercising his comedy muscles as the host of NBC's live sketch show "Saturday Night Live" next month, the network said on Tuesday.

 Trump, the front-runner for the Republican nomination, will host the show with musical guest Sia on Nov.
 7. It will be the billionaire businessman's second time hosting, following a stint in April 2004.